Alf-caput/screeps-api-python/README.md

 1. Install the required modules in your enviroment using pip: ***pip install -r requirements.txt*** (It is highly recommended that you install the dependencies in a virtual enviroment instead of your global python)
 2. Create a file ***config.json*** containing your token surrounded by quotes, see ***example-config.json***
 3. You are good to go!
+Run and modify main.py to interact with the screeps api.
 ## Notes
-The project is in its first steps, feel free to contact me.
+Project in its first steps, implementation with asyncio pending...
-__Happy coding!__